sqall01/alertR/sensorClientDevelopment/README.md

 # AlertR Sensor Client Development

 This client is only for developers.
 It has no purpose than to emulate sensors and to trigger them via keyboard input.
-This means it can not be used as a daemon and have to be actively used.
+This means it can not be used as a daemon and has to be actively used.

 ## How to use it?